rmuif/web/README.md

 ## Contributing

-All contributions in any form are welcome.
+All contributions are welcome.
 Before submitting a new issue or pull request, read the [Contribution Guidelines](CONTRIBUTING.md), faling to do so might result in deprioritization or dismissal.

 ## Security